Kaya F.C.–Iloilo: 2016 season

-Philippines Football League (2017-present)
+Philippines Football League (2017–present)

+New league and new home

-After the announcement of the establishment of Philippines Football League as the country's new top-tier league, in November 2016, Kaya was confirmed to be one of the first teams to compete in the inaugural season of the league.
-Kaya adopted the name "Kaya FC-Makati and set their home ground to University of Makati Stadium with 4,000 seating capacity.
-For the inaugural season, Kaya finished third in the regular season and lost to Ceres-Negros in the semi-final of the Final series.
+In November 2016, after the Philippines Football League (PFL) was established as the country's new top-tier league, Kaya confirmed their participation in the PFL's inaugural season (2017).
+Kaya adopted the name Kaya–Makati and used the University of Makati Stadium, with a seating capacity of 4,000, as their home ground.
+For the inaugural season, Kaya finished third in the regular season and lost to Ceres-Negros in the semi-final of the Finals series.

-In January 2018, it was reported that Kaya that plans to move its home venue to the Iloilo Sports Complex in La Paz, Iloilo City.
+In January 2018, it was reported that Kaya planned to move its home venue to the Iloilo Sports Complex in La Paz, Iloilo City.
 On 6 February 2018, Kaya transferred from Makati to Iloilo with the signing of a memorandum of agreement between club officials and the provincial government of Iloilo.
-The team changed their name to Kaya FC–Iloilo.
+The team changed their name to Kaya–Iloilo.

 Kaya later secured a return to Asian club football after it won over the Davao Aguilas in the final of the 2018 Copa Paulino Alcantara and qualified for the 2019 AFC Cup.

-In the 2020 PFL, Kaya finished undefeated in the shortened season with 3 wins and 2 draws.
+In the 2020 season, Kaya finished undefeated in the shortened season with 3 wins and 2 draws.
 In their final league match, they ended the two-year unbeaten run of their rivals United City (formerly Ceres).

+In 2021, club won their second Copa Paulino Alcantara.

+In the 2022–23 season, Kaya won their first PFL title, which was also their first-ever league title.
+Meanwhile, their rivals United City, whom they finished runners-up to in the previous three seasons, withdrew from the PFL mid-season thus seeing the club qualified to the 2023–24 AFC Champions League group stage.

+AFC Champions League debut

-In 2021, they competed in the AFC Champions League for the first time, but were winless in group stage.
+On 23 June 2021, Kaya defeated Chinese side, Shanghai Port 1–0 in the 2021 AFC Champions League play-off round where Audie Menzi scored in the 17th minute to send Kaya to the AFC Champions League group stage for the first time but were winless in the group stage where they were placed in Group F with Korean giants, Ulsan Hyundai, Thailand 2020–21 league champions, BG Pathum United and Vietnam 2020 league champions, Viettel.
 Nonetheless, Marwin Angeles became the first player from a Filipino club to score in the AFC Champions League.
-Later that year, they won their second Copa Paulino Alcantara.